ungentilgarcon/topogram-standard-upgraded/mapappbuilder/README.md

 The workflow is filesystem-only: no Meteor server is required at runtime.

+Note on branches

+When you work on the `mapappbuilder` Git branch, keep changes scoped to `mapappbuilder/` and `.sandboxapp/`.
+Do not modify the core Topogram app in that branch — this ensures clean diffs and easy rebases with `main`.
+The builder is designed to evolve independently of the Meteor client/server.

 ## Configuration schema highlights

 `config.schema.json` documents every field.
 The most commonly used keys are: